rmello4d/TheSustainableDeveloper/mindlanguage.md

 Also, in 2 months you will not be able to say “Do you remember Jay ? the guy killed by the lion 2 months ago ?”, “Yes!
 Jay, I miss him, he was a good man”.

 Without language, there are no representation of the past or future.
 Without language our brain is mostly instincts and emotions.
 If you could go back 2 million years ago, you would be a “here and now” creature.
-Like the lion.
+Like the lion or a Yogis master.

 Language is fundamental and probably one of the most powerful tools in human history.